mqbui1/sqlserver-demo/README.md

 Simple Spring Boot app using SQL Server on Kubernetes.

-##To rebuild java app, use following commands and push to your repo
+#To build java app, use following commands and push to your repo
 docker buildx create --use

 docker buildx build \